 I slept well and woke later then usual.
 I lowered the water hose and connected it.
 I then washed all the fenders inside the dinghy.
 Then I hanged the fenders on the lifelines to dry and I filled the dinghy with fresh water.
 I lowered all the used lines from the right (starboard) sail locker and put them in the now water filled dinghy to soak.
 Then I washed the anchor and it chain on the wooden pallet and put a load of dirty clothes to the yard’s washing machine.

 For dinner I went to Alindas.
-The old Italian restaurant is now under a new management and it was recommended to me.
+The old Italian restaurant was now under a new management and it was recommended to me.
 The food was fine but not sensational.
 The New Zealand couple from the S/Y near Thetis came and sat down to a table next to mine.
 We all watched a large group, more then 10, arrive.
 Everyone of them had a mobile phone.
 They hardly talked to each other all being busy punching their phones and occasionally taking a bite to eat.
 It is a new world!

 Thursday October 20, 2016